Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Introduction

-Unlike much of the relevant earlier work, which mainly consists of methods that may only obtain point estimates and rely in part on {\em ad hoc} considerations, the present methodology comes from a principled Bayesian approach that provides access to the entire posterior distribution for the parameters of interest, in particular allowing for quantification of the uncertainty in the resulting estimates.
-The most closely related prior work is that of~\cite{Gwadera}, where VLMC models are used in conjunction with the BIC criterion~\citep{bic} or with a variant of the Minimum Description Length principle~\citep{mdl} to estimate variable-memory models, and to perform segmentation by solving an associated Bellman equation.
+{\bf Further connections with earlier work.} Unlike many relevant existing methods that only obtain point estimates and may rely in part on {\em ad hoc} considerations, the present methodology comes from a principled Bayesian approach that provides access to the entire posterior distribution for the parameters of interest, in particular allowing for quantification of the uncertainty in the resulting estimates.
+The Bayesian approach was applied to the change-point detection problem in many influential works such as \cite{adams:07}, \cite{barry:93} or \cite{fearnhead:06}; these works consider real-valued time series and they treat the observations within each segment as independent.
+In contrast, our model not only allows Markov dependency within each segment, but also works with both long and short memories through the \BCT~framework.
+The most closely related prior work is that of \cite{gwadera:08}, where VLMC models are used in conjunction with the BIC criterion \citep{schwarz:78} or with a variant of the Minimum Description Length principle \citep{rissanen:87} to estimate variable-memory models and perform segmentation by solving an associated Bellman~equation.